Election 2020: Democrat and Republican Tax Plans for Expats

-One tax change that will affect many expats though is to remove the deduction for expats with a foreign registered corporation that is a subsidiary of a US firm, allowing them to pay tax on only half of the profits.
+One tax change that will affect many expats though is to remove the deduction for expats with a foreign registered corporation that is a subsidiary of a US firm, which currently allows them to pay tax on only half of the profits.
 This change will effectively double the GILTI tax rate for these expats from 10.5% to 21%.

 “Outside of changes in how capital gains taxes are counted as income, Biden’s economic plan is promoting an increase to the corporate rate from 21% to 28% – a 33% hike.” – Forbes

-GILTI (Global Intangible Low Tax Income) was introduced as part of the 2017 Tax Reform to ensure foreign registered American owned corporations paid US tax on their profits.
-Aimed at large multinationals, it has also impacted hundreds of thousands of ordinary US expats with a small business abroad.
+GILTI (Global Intangible Low Tax Income) was introduced as part of the 2017 Tax Reform to ensure foreign-registered, American-owned corporations paid US tax on their profits.
+Aimed at large multinationals, it has also impacted hundreds of thousands of ordinary US expats with small businesses abroad.
 The proposed change seems like another example of expats being ignored.